prod-feng/Upgrade-Lustre-Client-on-Centos-6/README.md

 The following is my personal experience, use at one's own risk.

 I have a legacy server which runs Centos 6.4 and Lustre 1.8.9.
-Recdently to be able to mount our new on production Lustre strorage on it, it is unavoidable that we need to upgrade this server.
-I planned to upgrade the Lustre client module only, so our legacy apps can still run instead of upgrade the whole OS.
+Recently, to be able to mount our new on production Lustre strorage on it, it is unavoidable that we have to upgrade this server to a much newer Lustre client version.
+I planned to upgrade the Lustre client kernel module only, first, because it had KMOD installed already, also our legacy apps can still run instead of upgrade the whole OS.

-I found the source rpm files on https://downloads.whamcloud.com/public/lustre/.
-It seems to me that version lustre-2.10.8 is the most recent version which supports Centos 6(with pre-compiled binary rpms).
+I found the source rpm files from https://downloads.whamcloud.com/public/lustre/.
+It seems to me that version lustre-2.10.8 is the most recent version which supports Centos 6(comes with pre-compiled binary rpms).
 I decided to compile the Lustre client from source:

 **(1).
 Download and compile the Lustre source code to local server.**